pakeke-constructor/PushOps/readme.md

 Here is an [outdated video demo.](https://youtu.be/q7SY_eWbJjM)

 ## [There's a discord too!](https://discord.gg/n6N24cUMDA)
-If you have any suggestions or want to follow development- this is the best place to be.
+If you have any suggestions, questions, or just want to follow development- this is the best place to be.

 -----------------------------------------------------------